zhehaowang/zhehao.me/book-notes/ecpp/it32-40-inheritance-oo-design.md

 * Names in derived classes hide names in base classes.
 Under public inheritance, this is never desirable
 * To make hidden names visible again, employ using declarations or forwarding functions

-### Differentiate between inheritance of interface and inheritance of implementation
+### Item 34.
+Differentiate between inheritance of interface and inheritance of implementation

 Public inheritance turns out to have two different notions, inheritance of interface (like a declaration) and inheritance of impl (like a definition).
 Sometimes you want the derived to inherit only the declaration, sometimes you want both but derived can override the impl, and sometimes you want both but derived cannot override.